Horizon-Scanning/scar-documentation/README.md

 # SCAR Documentation

-Documentation site for **SCAR (Supply Chain Anomaly Recognition System)** - a comprehensive data-driven platform designed to identify, analyze, and alert on disruptions and changes in global supply chains for commodities critical to Israel.
+Documentation site for **SCAR (Supply Chain Anomaly Radar System)** - a comprehensive data-driven platform designed to identify, analyze, and alert on disruptions and changes in global supply chains for commodities critical to Israel.

 ## Overview